-In 2021, we welcomed six new members.
+In 2021 we welcomed six new members

-- The Centre for Historic Houses aims to preserve, research, document, revitalize and promote historic houses of India, as well as the creative industries associated with them, to benefit local communities.
-It does so in the form of online lectures, digital exhibitions, workshops, conferences, and other forms of knowledge exchange. - The Egyptian Heritage Rescue Foundation (EHRF) is a registered Egyptian charity, based in Giza and founded in 2013, with the core objective being to safeguard and promote Egyptian cultural heritage. - Located south of San Francisco in Woodside, California, Filoli boasts 654 acres of beauty nestled along the slopes of California's coastal range.
-The country estate features a 54,000+ square-foot Georgian revival-style mansion, 16 acres of exquisite English Renaissance gardens, a 6.8-acre Gentleman's Orchard, and a nature preserve with over seven miles of hiking trails.
+The Centre for Historic Houses aims to preserve, research, document, revitalize and promote historic houses of India, as well as the creative industries associated with them, to benefit local communities.
+It does so in the form of online lectures, digital exhibitions, workshops, conferences, and other forms of knowledge exchange.

+- The Egyptian Heritage Rescue Foundation (EHRF) is a registered Egyptian charity, based in Giza and founded in 2013, with the core objective being to safeguard and promote Egyptian cultural heritage. - Located south of San Francisco in Woodside, California, Filoli boasts 654 acres of beauty nestled along the slopes of California's coastal range.
 A site of the National Trust for Historic Preservation, Filoli is dedicated to connecting our rich history with a vibrant future through beauty, nature, and shared stories. - VOOPIK is the largest and oldest NGO in Russia.
-It's main activities are to promote state protection and preservation, modern use and popularisation of cultural heritage objects and monuments of the peoples of Russia.
+Its main activities are to promote state protection and preservation, modern use and popularisation of cultural heritage objects and monuments of the peoples of Russia.
 VOOPIK works to unite Russian citizens in the protection and preservation of cultural heritage. - The mission of the Nevis Historical and Conservation Society is to protect and promote the historical, cultural and natural resources of Nevis.
 The organisation focuses on the protection, preservation, conservation and restoration of historic, cultural and natural sites, on the island of Nevis as well as preserving relevant records and collections that speak to Nevis' heritage and history. - The Hungarian Garden Heritage Foundation aims to research, protect and preserve the best of Hungary's garden heritage.
 It aims to do this via supporting the sector at large through research, knowledge sharing amongst its network to ensure garden heritage remains alive for the public to enjoy.